openhab/openhab-addons/bundles/org.openhab.binding.miio/README.base.md

 Set the communication in the thing configuration to 'cloud'.

 _Cloud connectivity is not working_
 The most common problem is a wrong userId/password.
 Try to fix your userId/password.
+The login userId & password are entered in the binding config page.
+If the problem persists you can try the following:

+* Your ip might need to be validated/confirmed.
+Logon to https://account.xiaomi.com/ **from the ip of your openHAB server** with a browser.
+* In the logging you find a location url.
+Try to login (just after it fails) with your browser.
+* Several users also reported success by resetting their Xiaomi password.

 If it still fails, you're bit out of luck.
 You may try to restart openHAB (not just the binding) to clean the cookies.
 As the cloud logon process is still little understood, your only luck might be to enable trace logging and see if you can translate the Chinese error code that it returns.